 - Few, if any, fights about money

 I’m not saying working parents can’t achieve some or all of the above, but financial independence makes it all much easier and more likely.
-My 8-year old, in front of his aunt and uncle, recently told me he can’t wait until I retire so I wouldn’t have to leave the family in the summertime to go back to my job.
-That garnered a few chuckles around the table, and a sly smile from me.
+I recall my 8-year old, in front of his aunt and uncle, telling me he couldn’t wait until I retire so I wouldn’t have to leave the family in the summertime to go back to my job.
+That garnered a few chuckles around the table (I hadn’t yet revealed my FIRE plans) and a sly smile from me.

 OK, I think we may be getting ahead of ourselves.
 Let’s dial it back a generation.